-MDNA109 is an enhanced version of IL-2 that binds up to 200-1000 times more effectively to IL-2R $\beta$ , thus greatly increasing its ability to activate and proliferate the immune cells needed to fight cancer.
-Because it preferentially binds IL-2R $\beta$ , MDNA109 drives effector T cell responses over regulatory T cells.
-Mutations in the core of IL-2 improve affinity to CD122 on CD8 T cells and NK Cells, as CD122 affinity is key for the activation of immune cells responsible for cancer killing (CD8+ T cells, naive T cells, NK cells).
+MDNA109 (a precursor to MDNA19 and MDNA11) is an enhanced version of IL-2 that binds up to 200 times more effectively to IL-2R β , thus greatly increasing its ability to activate and proliferate the immune cells needed to fight cancer.
+Because it preferentially binds IL-2R β and not the receptor containing IL-2R α , MDNA109 preferentially drives effector T cell responses over regulatory T cells.

+Medicenna's MDNA109 platform produced first generation IL-2 variants with 200-fold higher affinity for CD122 (IL-2Rβ), which is key for the activation of immune cells responsible for cancer killing (CD8+ T cells, naïve T cells, NK cells), yet similar affinity to CD25